 The catch in Nicaragua is that you must spend 180 days a year in the country to maintain your visa.
 Panama doesn’t have a physical presence requirement.
 Thus, the Nica program is generally only used by those who don’t qualify for Panama’s friendly nation reforestation visa.

 I hope you’ve found this article on countries with easy immigration laws to be helpful.
-For more information on these and other residency programs, or for assistance on any second passport program, please contact us below by filling out the form.
-Thank you.
-We’ll be happy to assist you with a second passport an.
+For more information on these and other residency programs, or for assistance on any second passport program, please contact us HERE.

 Like Our Articles?